15 zip codes·Updated June 2026

 4 Bedroom$2,180/mo

-Fair Market Rents are published annually by HUD for the Fresno metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Fresno metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-Fresno is the cheapest way to invest in California rental property.
-The Central Valley is agriculture country, and that dominates the economy — food processing, farming, and the logistics around both.
-Fresno has a high percentage of renters and significant demand for affordable housing.
-The Tower District and areas near Fresno State are more premium by local standards.
-South and west Fresno are more affordable.
-California's rent control and tenant protection laws apply in full.
-The upside is that you get California-level regulatory protection for tenants but Midwest-level purchase prices.
-The downside is that the economy is less diversified than coastal California cities, and the income levels are lower, which puts a ceiling on what you can charge.
-For investors, Fresno works if you're realistic about the renter base and price accordingly.
+Fresno is the cheapest way to own California rental property.
+The Central Valley is agriculture country, and that dominates the local economy: food processing, farming, and the logistics around both.
+High renter percentage and significant demand for affordable housing.
+The Tower District and areas near Fresno State are premium by local standards.
+South and west Fresno are cheaper.
+California rent control and tenant protections apply in full.
+The upside: California-level tenant protections with Midwest-level purchase prices.
+The downside: less economic diversification than coastal California cities, and lower income levels, which caps what you can charge.
+Works for investors who are realistic about the renter base and price accordingly.